simplefoc/Arduino-FOC-drivers/README.md

 v1.0.2 - Released Oct 2022, for Simple FOC 2.2.3

+What's changed since 1.0.1?
 - Calibrated sensor by @MarethyuPrefect
 - New Sensors: MT6701, MA330, MT6816
 - Fixes bugs

-## What's contained
+## What is included

-What's here?
+What is here?
 See the sections below.
 Each driver or function should come with its own more detailed README.

 ### Motor/Gate driver ICs